IWDominate: The Ruddy Sack

 In early 2025, Rivera expanded into team ownership, becoming co-owner of an NLC (Northern League of Legends Championship) slot alongside popular content creators Jakob 'YamatoCannon' Mebdi and Jake 'DonJake' Morley for the rebranded The Ruddy Sack (formerly Ruddy Esports).
-The expanded team featured high-profile players such as Luka 'Perkz' Perković, Marcin 'Jankos' Jankowski, Adam 'LIDER' Ilyasov, Humzh, and Morgan 'Hustlin' Granberg, with YamatoCannon serving as coach.
-The team aimed at providing a different style of content creation and humour, including custom 3D environments on Rivera's stream, akin to those ran by official broadcasts during the COVID-19 lockdowns, and streaming scrims akin to Los Ratones, who they competed against.
+The expanded team featured high-profile players such as Luka 'Perkz' Perković, Marcin 'Jankos' Jankowski, Adam 'LIDER' Ilyasov, Humzh 'Humzh' Aborati, and Morgan 'Hustlin' Granberg, with YamatoCannon serving as Head Coach.
+The team aimed at providing a different style of content creation and humor, including custom 3D environments on Rivera's stream, akin to those ran by official broadcasts during the COVID-19 lockdowns, and streaming scrims akin to Los Ratones, who they competed against.
 The rebrand and ownership changes were announced in January 2025, alongside a UK-based watch party at the Red Bull Gaming Sphere.

 During the 2025 NLC Winter playoffs, The Ruddy Sack underperformed expectations and lost a close upper-bracket match to Bulldog Esports and were eliminated after a best-of-five series.
-Rivera acknowledged the poor performance on stream, calling for roster changes and strategic restructuring, and stated that the ownership remained committed to improving team cohesion and viewing experience moving forward.
+Rivera acknowledged the poor performance on stream, calling for roster changes and strategic restructuring, and stated that the ownership remained committed to improving team cohesion and the viewing experience moving forward.

 For the 2025 NLC Spring split, the roster would field a more traditional 'Ruddy' roster with less popular streamers.
-They would perform well, securing the team a slot at the Season Finals in Copenhagen, where the team placed 3rd after being eliminated by Los Ratones.
+They would perform well, securing the team a slot at the Season Finals in Copenhagen, where the team placed 3rd after being eliminated 0-3 by Los Ratones.
 After the split concluded, DonJake announced on The Ruddy Sack's account on X/Twitter that Ruddy Esports and The Sack had parted ways on good terms, citing financial issues and uncertainty around the health of streamer teams.

 Controversies

-Verbal abuse and offensive language
+2012 suspension

 Throughout his streaming career, Rivera has been known for an outspoken and sometimes abrasive personality.
 His 2012 suspension is the most significant, when Riot Games announced that he would be suspended from all LCS competition for one year and that all of his League of Legends accounts would be permanently banned.
 Riot’s announcement cited Rivera’s “persistent record” of verbal abuse and offensive language, noting he had been brought before the Tribunal nine times (with eight punishments) and was among the worst 0.7% of North American players for harassment.
 Dignitas subsequently removed him from their roster.
 Denied the LCS for a year, Rivera took the suspension as a chance to reform.
 In late 2012 he climbed the ranked ladder to 2200 Elo, and began streaming on Twitch to demonstrate improved behavior.